FP&A should guide all significant decisions a company makes.

 2. Creating and preparing detailed reports

-That's why FP&A analysts not only collect data, but aggregate, map, and analyze it to determine value, make budgeting decisions, form KPIs, and more.
+That's why FP&A analysts collect data and aggregate, map, and analyze it to determine value, make budgeting decisions, form KPIs, and more.

-After performing this analysis, FP&A creates dashboards and reports so internal stakeholders can understand and monitor their performance.
+After performing this analysis, FP&A creates dashboards, reports, and financial models so that internal stakeholders can understand and monitor their financial performance.

 And, of course, reports are never a one-and-done task.
 It's up to the FP&A analyst to regularly update these reports as new information rolls in.